Rotational component spaces for infinite-type translation surfaces: Relations between the translation structure on rotational components and the topology on the space of rotational components

 If it hits $i_{\ln\epsilon}((-\infty,\ln\frac{\epsilon}{4})\times\{-\pi\})$ or $i_{\ln\epsilon}((-\infty,\ln\frac{\epsilon}{4})\times\{\pi\})$, consider

 which are open half disks with radius $\epsilon$ as in \autoref{fig:isometric_to_RR_means_open_proof_half_disks}.

-A geodesic segment shorter than $\frac{\epsilon}{4}$ starting on either of the dashed segments, heading inwards, has its endpoint in the interior of this half disk, hence $s$ can not start in a singularity.
+A geodesic segment shorter than $\frac{\epsilon}{4}$ starting on either of the dashed segments, heading inwards, has its endpoint in the interior of this half disk, hence $s$ cannot start in a singularity.
 This means that $s$ is not contained in $\LC^{\frac{\epsilon}{4}} (\sigma)$ and does not define a linear approach to $\sigma$.

-In the second case, if the geodesic segment $s$ stays in $i_{\ln\epsilon}( (-\infty,\ln\epsilon)\times(-\pi,\pi) )$ and can not be extended, it can only define a linear approach of $\sigma$ if it starts at the center.
+In the second case, if the geodesic segment $s$ stays in $i_{\ln\epsilon}( (-\infty,\ln\epsilon)\times(-\pi,\pi) )$ and cannot be extended, it can only define a linear approach of $\sigma$ if it starts at the center.
 Hence, it must represent a linear approach in the same rotational component $c$ as $[\gamma]$. \end{proof} \end{prop}

+Note that in the proof of the previous proposition, the condition on the rotational component being isometric to $\mathbb{R}$ was only used to ensure that for each linear approach there exists an angular sector $(I, c, i_c)$ with sufficiently large interval $I$.
+We extract this as a separate lemma on linear approaches as we will use it in the proof of \autoref{thm:info_loss}.

+\begin{lem}[Neighborhoods of linear approaches with distance greater $\pi$ to the boundary] Let $(X,\mathcal{A})$ be a translation surface with discrete singularities, $\sigma$ be a wild singularity of $(X,\mathcal{A})$, and $[\gamma] \in \LC(\sigma)$ a linear approach that has distance greater than $\pi$ to the boundary of the rotational component $\overline{[\gamma]}$ with the translation structure.